grantsrb/ctx_cmp/readme.md

         refers to the sequence length post compression, so the model will compress `cmp_len` tokens and then predict `seq_len` tokens. if doing rmb_only, `cmp_len` is ignored
+    "seq_overlap": int
+        the number of non-compressed tokens overlapping with the sequence of tokens that is being compressed.
+This is kind of like a stride parameter.
+0 means the stride is the full compression sequence length

     "n_cmps": int
         the number of compression tokens to use for compression